stardog-union/stardog.js/README.md

 ## What is it?

-This framework wraps all the functionality of a client for the Stardog DBMS, and provides access to a full set of functions such as executing SPARQL Queries, administration tasks on Stardog, and the use of the Reasoning API.
+This framework wraps all the functionality of a client for the Stardog DBMS, and provides access to a full set of functions such as executing SPARQL queries, administrative tasks on Stardog, and the use of the Reasoning API.

 All the implementation uses the HTTP protocol, since most of Stardog functionality is available using this protocol.
 For more information, go to the Stardog's [HTTP Programming](http://www.stardog.com/docs/#_network_programming) documentation.